docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 ---
-description: Learn abot the different ways you can force users to sign in to Docker Desktop
+description: Learn about the different ways you can force users to sign in to Docker Desktop
 keywords: authentication, registry.json, configure, enforce sign-in, docker desktop, security
 title: Ways to enforce sign-in for Docker Desktop
 ---